vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Sun Mar 31 02:01:07 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 24.06 release, generated as on Mon Apr  1 02:05:17 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER